whoek/scrumdog-binaries/README.md

 ## To Install

-The program scrumdog.exe is a single executable.
-Copy it to somewhere suitable on your machine.
-It is dependant on Curl -- which is install by default on Microsoft Windows 10 and Windows 11 machines.
+The `scrumdog.exe` is a single file executable.
+No installation is required.
+Copy it to somewhere suitable on your machine and run it.
+It is dependant on Curl -- which is installed by default on Microsoft Windows 10 and Windows 11 machines.

 ## Support